-Organisms resistant to carbapenems can cause a variety of infections.
+Organisms that are resistant to carbapenems can cause a variety of infections.
 Most commonly, they cause bladder infections, intra-abdominal infections, bacteraemia (when the bacterium infects the blood), pneumonia, and skin and soft tissue (including surgical site) infections.
-Most of these infections are hospital-acquired but certain organisms may be introduced in community and cause infections in susceptible population.
-Persons in nursing homes who have frequent admissions to hospital are most at risk.
+Most of these infections are healthcare-associated but certain organisms may be introduced in community and cause infections in susceptible populations.
+Persons in nursing homes who have frequent admissions to hospital are at high risk.

-3. Where do carbapenem-resistant infections occur?
+3. Where do infections caused by carbapenem-resistant bacteria occur?

-Bacteria resistant to carbapenems occur throughout the world in health-care settings, but seem to be more common in middle-income countries where access to antibiotics is common but usage of antibiotics is unrestricted.
-Carbapenem-resistant infections are presently spread across South Africa and their occurrence is increasing.
+Bacteria resistant to carbapenems occur throughout the world in healthcare settings, but seem to be more common in middle-income countries where access to antibiotics is common but usage of antibiotics is unrestricted.
+Infections caused by carbapenem-resistant bacteria occur across South Africa and their prevalence is increasing.

-4. Who can get carbapenem-resistant infections?
+4. Who can get infections caused by carbapenem-resistant bacteria?